-local+ ● Aachen, Germany
+Local+ ● Aachen, Germany

-University ● FH Aachen, University of Applied Sciences
+University ● FH Aachen – University of Applied Sciences

-Task ● Closing gaps, Mirke district, Wuppertal
+Task ● Closing Gaps, Bandstrasse, Wuppertal

-‘LOCAL+ is more than just living – we bring movement into your life!‘ This is our vision for the Solar Decathlon Europe 21/22.
-We are team LOCAL+ from the University of Applied Sciences Aachen.
+“LOCAL+ is more than just living – we bring movement into your life!” this is the vision of the team from the University of Applied Sciences Aachen.
 Under the direction of Prof. Dipl.-Ing.
-Wollenweber, we started the competition with more than 20 architecture students.
-We are accompanied by research assistants, professors, fellow students from other faculties and partners as for example the Solar Institute Jülich.
+Wollenweber, LOCAL+ started the competition with more than 20 architecture students.
+They are accompanied by research assistants, professors, fellow students from other faculties and partners, for example, the Solar Institute Jülich.

-LOCAL+ has set the goal to making the Mirker Quarter a more attractive neighbourhood.
-This goal is being pursuit by following two guidelines: promote social interaction and make a positive contribution to the planet.
-To promote social interaction, LOCAL+ has developed a housing concept for (temporarily) single people who want to be part of a community.
+LOCAL+ has set the goal to make the Mirke District a more attractive neighbourhood.
+This goal is being pursued by following two guidelines: promote social interaction and make a positive contribution to the planet.
+To promote social interaction, the team has developed a housing concept for (temporarily) single people who want to be part of a community.

 Furthermore, the circularity of the house is improved by an efficient and sufficient choice of materials and a deconstructable construction.
-In this way, the goal of reducing the CO2 footprint, as well as planning and building in a way that conserves resources, can be achieved.
+In this way, the goal of reducing the CO2 footprint, as well as planning and building in a way that conserves resources, can be achieved. ●